strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 28 Dec 2025 --

+- Noticed a glitch in size selector for components relating to owners tools.
+If an item had a selectable size and added it was leaving being the size selector with the last item's size instead of the default "NA" state as desired.
+- Current fix is relying on submitted state to dictate returning selector to default state.
+- Bug hunt and rectification continues.
+Almost there.

+---

 -- 27 Dec 2025 --

 - Added cancel button to add to order component.
 Closes selector hides add to order button resets item to blank.